 How much does the whole refund process take?

 In average, 3 - 4 months.
 We have described above the whole process that fits into this time period.
-In accordance with the rules payment systems rules the investigation can take longer depending on the billing systems and the claim reasons.
-Investigation times are same for all banks.
+In accordance with the payment systems rules the investigation can take longer depending on the billing systems and the claim reasons.
+Investigation time is the same for all banks.

 Will the funds be written-off if the card was blocked at the moment when the transaction amount was only reserved in the account?